AbdullahMushtaq78/MultiAgentLLMs/README.md

 - economically_disadvantaged
 - student_disability_status
 - essay_word_count
-- discourses (Each essay consists of the different "section" (or discourses as used in the dataset).
-These sections defines different parts extracted from the essay like Position, Claim, Counter Claim, Summary, etc.)
+- discourses (Each essay consists of a different "section" (or discourses as used in the dataset).
+These sections define different parts extracted from the essay like Position, Claim, Counter Claim, Summary, etc.)
-- discourses_effectiveness (Ground truth per discourse for overall effectiveness of that part in essay)
+- discourses_effectiveness (Ground truth per discourse for the overall effectiveness of that part in the essay)

 ### Dataset Loader:
 A [python script](./optimized_loader.py) to read and parse the dataset into useable form for the project.
 With functionalities like Batch size, set type (train/test), shuffle, etc.

-- **Essay Class** to store all the infromation about each essay.
+- **Essay Class** to store all the information about each essay.
-- **Dataset Class** to filter, parse and create a dataset of all the essays using the Essay class and implements the batch retrieval functions for smooth usage during evaluation or training.
+- **Dataset Class** to filter, parse, and create a dataset of all the essays using the Essay class and implement the batch retrieval functions for smooth usage during evaluation or training.

 ## Personas
-Each Agent have it's own persona defined in the [persona.py](./persona.py) file.
+Each Agent has its own persona defined in the [persona.py](./persona.py) file.
 Right now, there are 7 Agents all covering each section of the essay separately.
 **Agents List**:
 - Position Agent
 - Claim Agent